 Jonathan Krasner's research interests include American Jewish history, the history of American Jewish education, and Jewish gender and sexuality studies.
 His current projects include a volume on Hebrew at Jewish residential summer camps (with Sarah Benor and Sharon Avni), which is forthcoming in 2020, and a history of Jewish day schools in North America.

-Jerome Tharaud teaches courses on American literature and culture from the colonial period through the contemporary period.
-His current book project, "Apocalyptic Geographies," explores how 19th-century Americans used the landscape to help understand spiritual life, from the state of their souls to the fate of the globe.
-He is beginning work on a second research project that examines the modern American West in order to think about how human cultures adapt to scarcity.
+Professor Tharaud teaches courses on American literature and culture from the colonial through the contemporary periods.
+His book, "Apocalyptic Geographies: Religion, Media, and the American Landscape" (Princeton University Press, 2020) explores how 19th-century Americans used the landscape to help understand spiritual life, from the state of their souls to the fate of the globe.
+His next book project, "Western Salvage: Scarcity and Adaptation in the Modern American West," examines Western literature and art in order to think about how human cultures have adapted to conditions of scarcity (both in terms of material resources like water as well as cultural resources like information), and what lessons that history might offer us for living in an age of climate crisis.